What do we know about Nefertiti?

 In this piece, we’d like to explore what’s known about Nefertiti's life, how she changed Egypt and why is she so famous at all?

-Forty years of life 3000 years ago seem not so much, right?
+Forty years of life 3000 years ago does not seem so much, right?
 Plus, there are more questions about her person than answers.
 So, why is she so famous?

 In this piece, we’d like to explore what’s known about Nefertiti’s life, how she changed Egypt, and why people hated her.